bhsd-harry/stylelint-browserify/README.md

 }
 ```

-Only a single `EditInfo` will be recorded for a specific region in source code.
-If multiple report ranges overlap, only the first will contain `EditInfo`.
+Only a single edit info will be recorded for a specific region in source code.
+If multiple report ranges overlap, only the first will contain edit info.

 ## Syntax errors